mandeepsingh10/hashnode-blog/clhrwy19h000a09lg2h0fb4os.md

 ## Overview

-This project aims to build an advanced end-to-end DevOps pipeline for a Java web application.
+This project aims to build an advanced end-to-end CICD DevOps pipeline for a Java web application.
 Our project is divided into two main parts:

 1. The initial phase involves the installation and configuration of various tools and servers.